EnterpriseDB/barman/README.txt

 === Listing the servers

 ----
-barman@backup$ barman list
+barman@backup$ barman list-server
 ----

 === Executing a full backup

 ----
-barman@backup$ barman server backup main
+barman@backup$ barman backup main
 ----

 === Viewing the list of backups for a server

 ----
-barman@backup$ barman server list main
+barman@backup$ barman list-backup main
 ----

 which returns something similar to: